-For nearly thirty years before he joined Yale University Chanda was with the Hong Kong-based magazine The Far Eastern Economic Review as its editor, editor-at-large and correspondent.
-In 1989-90 Chanda was a Senior Fellow at the Carnegie Endowment for International Peace in Washington.
-From 1990-1992 Chanda was editor of the Asian Wall Street Journal Weekly, published from New York.
+Nayan Chanda is the founder and former editor-in-chief of YaleGlobal Online..
+For nearly 30 years before joining Yale University, Chanda was with the Hong Kong-based magazine The Far Eastern Economic Review as editor, editor-at-large and correspondent.
+In 1989-90 Chanda was a senior fellow at the Carnegie Endowment for International Peace in Washington.
+From 1990 to 1992, he was editor of the Asian Wall Street Journal Weekly, published from New York.

 He is the author of Bound Together: How Traders, Preachers, Adventurers and Warriors Shaped Globalization (Yale University Press, 2007) Chinese, French, Korean, Japanese, Italian, Portuguese and Turkish translations of the book have been published.
 He is also the author of Brother Enemy: The War After the War and coauthor of over a dozen books on Asian politics, security and foreign policy including Soldiers and Stability in Southeast Asia and The Political Economy of Foreign Policy In Southeast Asia, The International Relations of Asia and Encyclopaedia of Global Studies.
 He co-edited, with Strobe Talbott, The Age of Terror: America and the World After September 11.